Monday, April 25, 2011

 Below the sulphurous haze

 With 35 million blogs here in China, it feels appropriate to post something on Rawls & Me as I land in Beijing.
-But the simple fact that I need to use an encrypted network tunnel to get this post up also says something about blogging from China.
+That I need to use an encrypted network tunnel to get this post online, however, also says something about blogging from China.

-Today, I have been visiting the Faculty of Law at Tsinghua University which will be our partner in the EU-funded exchange programme that I am taking part in this summer.
+Today, I visited the Faculty of Law at Tsinghua University, which will be our partner in the EU-funded exchange programme I am taking part in this summer.

 After the conference euphoria in London last week (see previous post), I went up to Stockholm for Easter to see my sister and her boyfriend.
-As often, we ushered into long political debates about everything from the mechanisms of labour markets to cultural politics.
-I like these debates since they let me be wholeheartedly "Left" whereas I otherwise often have to defend more market-liberal views.
-The funny thing is that my sister's boyfriend in his turn is considered leftish by his colleagues at work...
+As often, we drifted into long political debates about everything from labour-market mechanisms to cultural politics.
+I enjoy these conversations because they allow me to be wholeheartedly “Left”, whereas I otherwise often find myself defending more market-liberal views.
+The funny thing is that my sister’s boyfriend, in turn, is considered rather left-leaning by his colleagues at work.
 Talk about relative denominations.
-Except politics, we also went for a run in the forest and a nice walk on Söder.
+Apart from politics, we also went for a run in the forest and took a long walk around Söder.

-All that feels very distant, not only after those endless hours over Russia, but also mentally.
-If anything, Beijing reminds me a bit of a Warsaw on steroids with its colossal scale, coal-infused inland air and wide roads.
-Especially since, below the sulphurous haze, one can find all those gems and pretty cafés with their large comfy sofas, green orchards and travel-planning expats.
-Just walking down this trendy hútòng next to the Lama Temple, I stumbled upon a number of small places that I most certainly will return to through the summer.
-It is a strange kind of reassurance, that despite the recent wave of repression, post-modernity seems to be well and alive.
+All of that now feels very distant – not only after the endless hours spent flying over Russia, but also mentally.
+If anything, Beijing reminds me of a Warsaw on steroids, with its colossal scale, coal-infused inland air, and vast roads.
+And yet, beneath the sulphurous haze, one finds pockets of comfort: places with large sofas, green courtyards, and travel-planning expats.
+Walking down a trendy hútòng near the Lama Temple, I stumbled upon The Vineyard Café, a place I am certain I will return to over the summer.
+There is a strange kind of reassurance in this – that despite the recent wave of repression, post-modernity seems to be very much alive.

 Labels: , ,